josiah-mbao/Juice-Reads-Blog/README.md

 ## Introduction

-In 2021, I read a book called Atomic Habits, by James Clear.
+In 2021, I read a book called **Atomic Habits**, by James Clear.
 It influenced me in my decision to start reading more.
-And so I did.
+So I did.
 I kept my reviews for the various books I have read in a Google document.
 I figured why not use my coding skills to build an application from it.
 I was curious what it would look like in a different format.
 This is the product of a habit I have built from it.

 ## Features